-- Status in State Courts as of 12/31/16: Pending in trial court on Thompson's petition for postconviction relief. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.
+- Status in State Courts as of 12/31/17: Pending in trial court on Thompson's petition for postconviction relief, which is stayed pending the Ohio Supreme Court decision in State v.
+Shawn Ford, Jr. regarding the application of Hurst v.
+Florida to Ohio cases. - Status in Federal Courts as of 12/31/17: No capital proceeding pending.

 On 10/29/14, the Ohio Supreme Court affirmed Thompson's conviction and death sentence on direct appeal.
 On 11/10/14, Thompson filed a motion for rehearing which was denied on 01/28/15.
 The U.S. Supreme Court denied Thompson's petition for a writ of certiorari on 10/05/15.
 The Ohio Supreme Court denied Thompson's application to reopen his direct appeal on 05/04/16.
-Meanwhile, on 04/27/15, Thompson filed an application to reopen his direct appeal.
 Meanwhile, on 10/18/11, Thompson filed a petition for postconviction relief in the trial court, which he amended on 02/02/15.
 On 05/08/15, the State filed a motion to dismiss, to which Thompson responded on 07/24/15.
-(Note: On 01/10/17, Thompson moved to amend his postconviction petition, and the State moved to dismiss on 01/12/17.
-The postconviction action is stayed pending the resolution of a claim under Hurst v.
-Florida in State v.
-Shawn Ford, Jr. pending in the Ohio Supreme Court.)
+On 01/10/17, Thompson moved to amend his postconviction petition to add a claim based upon Hurst v.
+Florida, and the State moved to dismiss on 01/12/17.
+The postconviction action is stayed pending the resolution of a claim under Hurst in State v.
+Shawn Ford, Jr. currently pending in the Ohio Supreme Court.

 Summary of Crime: On 07/01/82, Thompson murdered Elizabeth Hendren at her home in Johnstown.
-Thompson went to Ms. Henderson's home with a cord and used it around Ms. Henderson's neck to strangle her to death.
+Thompson went to Ms. Hendren's home with a cord and used it around Ms. Hendren's neck to strangle her to death.
 He then stole her vehicle and traveled to a relative's house in Columbus where he was arrested.
 During police questioning, Thompson admitted going to Ms. Hendren's home with the cord and stealing her car.